-- Risk-Based Training What training have employees in relevant control functions received?
-Has the company provided tailored training for high-risk and control employees, including training that addresses risks in the area where the misconduct occurred?
+Risk-Based Training - What training have employees in relevant control functions received?
+Has the company provided tailored training for high-risk and control employees, including training that addresses risks in the area(s) where misconduct occurred?
 Have supervisory employees received different or supplementary training?

-What analysis has the company undertaken to determine who should be trained and on what subjects? - □ Form/Content/Effectiveness of Training Has the training been offered in the form and language appropriate for the audience?
-Is the training provided online or inperson (or both), and what is the company's rationale for its choice?
+What analysis has the company undertaken to determine who should be trained and on what subjects?

+Form/Content/Effectiveness of Training - Has the training been offered in the form and language appropriate for the audience?
+Are the company's training and communications tailored to the particular needs, interests, and values of relevant employees?
+Is the training provided online or in-person (or both), and what is the company's rationale for its choice?
 Has the training addressed lessons learned from prior compliance incidents?
-Whether online or inperson, is there a process by which employees can ask questions arising out of the trainings?
+Has the training addressed lessons learned from compliance issues faced by other companies operating in the same industry and/or geographical region?
+Whether online or in-person, is there a process by which employees can ask questions arising out of the trainings?
 How has the company measured the effectiveness of the training?
-Have employees been tested on what they have learned?
+Has the company evaluated the employees' engagement with the training session and whether they have learned the covered subject matter?
 How has the company addressed employees who fail all or a portion of the testing?
 Has the company evaluated the extent to which the training has an impact on employee behavior or operations?

-- □ Communications about Misconduct What has senior management done to let employees know the company's position concerning misconduct?
-What communications have there been generally when an employee is terminated or otherwise disciplined for failure to comply with the company's policies, procedures, and controls (e.g., anonymized descriptions of the type of misconduct that leads to discipline)? - □ Availability of Guidance What resources have been available to employees to provide guidance relating to compliance policies?
+Communications about Misconduct - What has senior management done to let employees know the company's position concerning misconduct?
+What communications have there been generally when an employee is terminated or otherwise disciplined for failure to comply with the company's policies, procedures, and controls (e.g., anonymized descriptions of the type of misconduct that leads to discipline)?
+Availability of Guidance - What resources have been available to employees to provide guidance relating to compliance policies?
 How has the company assessed whether its employees know when to seek advice and whether they would be willing to do so?